isinaltinkaya/isinaltinkaya/README.md

 I am interested in bioinformatics, population genetics and statistical genomics.
 More specifically, my research interest revolves around developing novel methods and statistical frameworks aiming to disentangle evolutionary histories of populations, and implementing these methods into fast and efficient software.

+I am a Linux geek \<i use arch btw\>.
+I use i3wm and vim.
+I like reading, playing video games, programming, philosophy, physics, chess, piano, and speed cubing.

-For more details, you can check my [personal website](https://isinaltinkaya.github.io), or find me on <a href="https://twitter.com/isinaltinkaya">
+For more stuff about me, you can check my [personal website](https://isinaltinkaya.github.io), or find me on <a href="https://twitter.com/isinaltinkaya">
   <img alt="Isin Altinkaya | Twitter" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/twitter.svg"/> Twitter @IsinAltinkaya
 </a>